 - 2.1.1.
-Store Manager The store manager is the face of the facility.
-The manager must interface with staff, law enforcement, vendors, and others.
-The principal responsibility of the store manager is to coordinate and facilitate the transactions of the store.
+Operations Manager The operations manager is the face of the facility.
+The manager must interface with staff, law enforcement, vendors, and customers.
+The principal responsibility of the operations manager is to coordinate and facilitate the operations of the facility.
 They must maintain records, have contact with suppliers and the grow site, embrace customer service and understand marketing.
-They will train employees and decide which product to carry and determine best pricing based on market conditions.
+They will train employees and decide which products to process and manufacture, and determine best pricing based on market conditions.
 They are responsible for keeping up with all changes in local and state law regarding operation of the facility.
 The most important job of the store manager is to ensure the security and integrity of our inventory. - 2.1.2.
-Retail Sales Agent The store has a need for retail professionals who can communicate articulately and passionately with customers about a wide range of cannabis products.
-Desirable backgrounds include previous marijuana vertical experience, retail sales, pharmacy, education, and customer service.
+Wholesale Sales Agent The store has a need for retail professionals who can communicate articulately and passionately with customers about a wide range of cannabis products.
+Desirable backgrounds include previous marijuana vertical experience, sales, pharmacy, education, and customer service.
 Knowledge of cannabis, the varieties of cannabis, and their effects is highly relevant.
 They must be keenly aware of the difference of Indica, Sativa and their hybrids.
-A retail sales agent will maintain records in accordance with the Operations Manual, serve customers, offering advice and recommendations, be mindful and vigilant in terms of security, diversion, and facility cleanliness.
-Retail Sales Agents will be trained by the store manager alongside whom the will work to learn the total operation of the retail store.
+A sales agent will maintain records in accordance with the Operations Manual, serve customers, offering advice and recommendations, be mindful and vigilant in terms of security, and diversion.
+Sales agents will be trained by the operations manager.
 This position may be full-, or part-time. - 2.1.3.
-Security Guards Our retail store has an ongoing demand for trained law enforcement and security professionals.
-The store employs 24/7 security protection.
-Duties include ensuring the integrity of the facility's security systems and protecting the facility and its customers from outside criminal disturbance.
-Desired backgrounds include previous military, law enforcement, and security experience.
+Production Associate Our facility has an ongoing need for production associates to process and manufacture our range of cannabis products.
+This product range includes, but is not limited to: